-AirCore Atmospheric Sampling SystemThe AirCore is an innovative atmospheric sampling system that consists of a long tubing, usually in the shape of a coil, that can sample the surrounding atmosphere and preserve a profile of the trace gas of interest.
+The AirCore is an innovative atmospheric sampling system that consists of a long tubing, usually in the shape of a coil, that can sample the surrounding atmosphere and preserve a profile of the trace gas of interest from the middle stratospher to the ground.
 The narrow diameter and long length are designed to minimize the diffusive mixing occuring inside the tubing between sampling and analysis.

-For more information, contact Anna Karion.
+For more information, contact Colm Sweeney.

-Post-Flight Analysis in Laboratory
+- Post-Flight Analysis in Laboratory

 The sample is pushed through the tube by opening both ends and running through a continuous analyzer.
 The air recovered from position xsample in the tubing can be related directly to the ambient pressure during sampling (Pa, sample) by the relationship below, assuming constant temperature in the tubing:

-Aircraft Flight Validation
+Aircraft Flight Validation (May 2009)

 The AirCore was validated by carrying it on-board a light aircraft along with flasks and a Picarro CRDS CO2/CH4 analyzer.
 The three systems pulled in air through their own separate inlet systems.
 Results show no overall bias with respect to flasks; 66% of offsets between the systems were within 0.3 ppm of CO2 and 5 ppb of CH4.